Intuitive Surgical Inc. Derivative Litigation

 On August 8, 2017, the parties executed the Stipulation and Agreement of Settlement, further detailing the terms of the Settlement.
 Click here.
 Per the Settlement, Defendants agreed to remit $15 million in monetary recompense to the Company and enact a variety of critical corporate governance reforms to improve the Company’s FDA and insider-trading compliance.

-On August 9, 2017, the Court entered the Scheduling Order directing the parties to provide notice of the settlement to stockholders, and scheduling a final approval hearing for October 20, 2017 in the California Court.
-Click here.
-Plaintiffs will file their Motion for Final Approval of the Proposed Settlement and an Award of Attorneys’ Fees on September 22, 2017, which will be made available on this webpage.
+On August 9, 2017, the Court entered the Scheduling Order directing the parties to provide notice of the settlement to stockholders, and scheduling a final approval hearing.
+On October 20, 2017, the Hon.
+Gerald J. Buchwald approved the settlement.

 Other Cases of Interest